-- The late registration fee is \$175. - The late payment fee is \$100.

-• The last day to add/drop a course, to withdraw from a course, and to complete a total withdrawal from the University is stated via HU Communications, on BisonWeb, and in the University Calendar.
+- The late payment fee is \$100. - The last day to add/drop a course, to withdraw from a course, and to complete a total withdrawal from the University is stated on BisonWeb, and in the University Calendar.

 INTRA-UNIVERSITY TRANSFER AND MAJOR CHANGES